-Generator will sell the excess electricity from Project to third parties in the wholesale power market.
-Title to all power that is wheeled from Project will transfer to the third parties prior to its transmission on Taxpayer's grid.
+Generator is selling the electricity from Project to third-party customers.
+Ownership to all power that is wheeled from Project will transfer to the third-party customers prior to its transmission on Taxpayer's grid.

 Taxpayer represents that Generator will treat the cost reimbursements as basis in an intangible asset and recover its basis using the straight-line method over 20 years.
-Taxpayer also represents that the amount of power flowing back over the intertie to Generator will be less than five percent of the projected power flows in both directions over the intertie during Taxpayer's first ten tax years after the intertie is placed in service.
-Taxpayer will not put the intertie into its rate base.
+Taxpayer also represents that Generator will not purchase power from Taxpayer.
+The intertie is not a dual-use intertie.
+In addition, Generator certified to Taxpayer that the inflow of power to Project in all years would not exceed five percent of the projected total power flows over the intertie.
+Taxpayer will not include the intertie in its rate base.